732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## product

+1. Python API to do word guessing.
+2. Ruby script to run APIs: python API, and game API.
+  - Can play autonomously just selecting the best guess.
+  - Can allow human input to see the best guesses, select one, or select something else.
+3. JS/HTML/CSS front end.

 ## progress

 1. Implemented basic parts of strategy.